LibraryCarpentry/lc-python-intro/episodes/05-functions.md

 - Functions may have default values for some arguments.
 - Use the built-in function `help` to get help for a function.
 - Every function returns something.
-- Python reports a syntax error when it can't understand the source of a program.
-- Python reports a runtime error when something goes wrong while a program is executing.
-- Fix syntax errors by reading the source code, and runtime errors by tracing the program's execution.

 ::::::::::::::::::::::::::::::::::::::::::::::::::